The SUNY Online Application is accepted by most SUNY campuses and allows you to apply to multiple SUNY colleges with one application.

 Transfer applicants must provide official transcripts from all colleges or universities previously attended.
 Credit earned for courses comparable to those offered at Buffalo State will be evaluated for transferability.

-The college grants up to 66 credits from a regionally accredited two-year school; 88 from a regionally accredited four-year school; or 15 from a proprietary institution.
+The college grants up to 66 credits from a regionally accredited two-year school; 88 from a regionally accredited four-year school; 15 from a proprietary institution; or 30 from examinations (CLEP, AP, etc).
+The maximum total credits that can be transferred is 88.
+If students have more than 88 credits and would like to change what is being transferred in, you may submit a Transfer Credit Swap Form to the Admissions Office.
 Military credit is awarded on a case-by-case basis.

 To see how your credits transfer to Buffalo State, visit our Transfer Articulation Buffalo State (TABS) database, select the state of your institution and click "Submit," select your institution and click "Submit" again.